WagonWheelz/Rawrporter/README.md

 ## 🤖 AI Disclosure

-ChatGPT was used to beautify the code and develop some functions.
-This was my first time making a bot of any kind or code of any kind and used ChatGPT to assist me, I then autopsy each request and learn how it works so I can learn for myself next time.
-I have taken the code ChatGPT provided and streamlined it (I Think) hwoever it works and there may still be issues.
-I attempted to create this repo and the readme based on other ones i've seen hwoever I may have gotten part of it wrong, ChatGPT was not used for the creation of this readme file.
+ChatGPT was used t beautify the code and develop some functions.
+This was my first time making a bot and i have very little experince with code, I used ChatGPT to provide guidence and assistance with making my idea come to life.
+Any aspect that was wholly written by AI has been autopsied by me so i may learn how and why it works.
+The majority of the code, it's uniqueness and some niche components are written by me where AI provided a guidline and error adjustments.
+No section of this readme was written by AI.
+Whilst I personally enjoy playing with AI, I understand the implications it has on both IP rights and jobs, My use of ChatGPT I feel falls under propper use as I was using it as a learning tool.